drowe67/freedv-gui/USER_MANUAL.md

     * Fix issue resulting in incorrect audio device usage after validation failure if no valid default exists.
 (PR #668)
     * Fix bug where PTT button background color doesn't change when toggling PTT via space bar.
 (PR #669)
     * Fix bug where FreeDV crashes if only RX sound devices are configured with mic filters turned on.
 (PR #673)
+    * Fix Windows-specific off by one issue in FreeDV Reporter sorting code.
+(PR #681)
 2. Enhancements:
     * Add Frequency column to RX drop-down.
 (PR #663)
     * Update tooltip for the free form text field to indicate that it's not covered by FEC.
 (PR #665)